melisapaul/chat_bot/README.md

 What the prototype demonstrates

+- Agentic journeys across different personas (customers, shop keepers, management) through the chatbot, dashboards, and wireframes.
 - Orchestrated agent messaging with left-side timeline entries and message bubbles synchronized to user actions.
 - Conditional upsell presentation triggered from the inventory flow and contextual routing to payment.
 - Session handoff from web to in-store flows and a transient demo transaction insertion using sessionStorage.
-- Use of static demo data (`data/admin.json`) to populate users, products, stores and transactions for UI evaluation.
+- Use of static demo data (`data/admin.json`) to populate users, products, stores and transactions for comprehensive evaluation.

 Primary files